rolltidehero/dotfiles/README.md

 ![alt text](https://i.imgur.com/Xpip2Ms.png "Kitty Screenshot")

+- Custom oh-my-zsh Theme is included in the ZSH folder
 - Not much has really changed from the default Kitty config
 - Changed font size and font type
 - Changed background colour and added transparency - The blur effect is done with Picom